Bhaktispace/SQLProjectDataAnalysis/README.md

 ## ❓ Business Questions & SQL Insights

 1. 🍽️ Top Outlet by Cuisine Type (Without LIMIT or TOP)
 Goal: Identify the most popular outlet for each cuisine.

--- SQL logic used to rank outlets per cuisine without LIMIT
 ```sql
 with cuisine as (select cuisine, RESTAURANT_ID, count(order_id) order_cnt
 from orders_test